CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/understand-function-calling-in-open-ai-gpt.md

     ![](../media/img28.png)

+  **Here is the flow of fuction calling:**

+  - Check If Model Wants to Use a Function: This step involves the user (or model) initiating a conversation with the LLM and expressing a desire to perform a specific function or task.

+  - Get Function Names and Parameters from Model: Once the desire to perform a function is expressed, the LLM would need to understand which function is requested and what parameters or information are required to execute that function.
+The user (or model) provides this information.

+  - Execute Function: With the function name and parameters in hand, the LLM performs the requested function.
+The complexity of the function can vary widely, from simple calculations to more complex tasks like searching for information, generating content, or interacting with external systems.

+  - Get Function Output & Augment It: After executing the function, the LLM obtains the output or result of that function.
+Depending on the nature of the function and the user's (or model's) instructions, the LLM might augment or modify the output in some way.
+This augmentation could involve formatting, summarizing, or enhancing the output.

+  - Send Augmented Output to LLM: The augmented output is then sent as input to the language model (LLM) for further processing or interaction.
+This step may involve providing additional context or asking follow-up questions based on the output of the function.

+  - Get LLM's Response: The LLM receives the augmented output as input and generates a response based on that input.
+The response can be in the form of text or other relevant information.
+The LLM's response can include explanations, clarifications, or further actions based on the function's output.

 ### Task 2: Build your own HR/Payroll copilot locally

 1. In the LabVM, navigate to Desktop and search for `cmd` in the search box then click on **Command Prompt**.